mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 A general purpose laboratory consumes 2 Spaces per Traveller using it and cost Cr5000 per Space.

-GEOLOGICAL SAMPLER This is an array of scooping devices designed for shallow ground testing, along with a hollow-core drills capable of drilling down one kilometre.
+GEOLOGICAL SAMPLER This is an array of scooping devices designed for shallow ground testing, along with a hollow-core drills capable of drilling down one kilometer.
 An Electronics (sensors) check will be required to gain any useful information.

 A geological sampler consumes 15 Spaces and costs Cr100000.